ReadRPO/readrpo.github.io/README.md

 <br>

-* SASS installation for Linux, Windows, or macOS
+* SASS installation for Linux, Windows, or macOS:

 Node.js installation for SASS on any operating system
 ~~~sh